It’s a common mistake to assume that it is not necessary to have WordPress programming knowledge to start a WordPress agency.

-All contemporary WordPress themes should be with responsive design, and knowing how to optimize your layouts for mobile traffic is an essential skill for any developer.
-Mobile-friendliness improves the quality of the user experience, and benefits how people interact with the content of your pages.
+Mobile-friendliness improves the quality of the user experience and benefits how people interact with the content of your pages.
 Furthermore, it is essential for search engine optimization.
-After Google’s mobile-first indexing update only the mobile version of websites is eligible in search result pages.
+After Google’s mobile-first indexing update, only the mobile version of websites is eligible for search result pages.

 As a WordPress developer, that’s a skill you definitely want to have.
 And as an agency owner, knowing how the process works will help you sell the idea to your customers.

 Readers Also Enjoy: How to Optimize Content Heavy Websites for Mobile – DevriX